Signaling Games for Log-Concave Distributions: Number of Bins and Properties of Equilibria: Proofs

 Thus, $J^{d,N+1}<J^{d,N}$ is obtained, which implies that the equilibrium with more bins is more informative.
 Here, (a) follows from the following:

 where the inequality holds since $\widetilde{l}_1<l_1<l_2<\ldots<l_N$ and $\varphi(s)\triangleq {s^2\over\me^{\lambda s}+\me^{-\lambda s}-2}$ is a decreasing function of $s$.

-Now consider an equilibrium with infinitely many bins.
-By Theorem~\ref{thm:expInfinite}, the bin-lengths are $l_1=l_2=\ldots=l^*$, where $l^*$ is the fixed-point solution of the recursion in \eqref{eq:compactRecursion}; i.e., $g(l^*)={2\over\lambda}+2b-h(l^*)$, and the bin edges are $\mm_k = k l^*$.
+\underline{Proof of (ii):} Now consider an equilibrium with infinitely many bins.
+By Theorem~\ref{thm:expExistence}, the bin-lengths are $l_1=l_2=\ldots=l^*$, where $l^*$ is the fixed-point solution of the recursion in \eqref{eq:compactRecursion}; i.e., $g(l^*)={2\over\lambda}+2b-h(l^*)$, and the bin edges are $\mm_k = k l^*$.
 Then, the decoder cost is

-Since the bin-lengths at the equilibria with finitely many bins are greater than $l^*$ by Theorem~\ref{thm:expInfinite}, and due to a similar reasoning in \eqref{eq:expInformativeIneq} (indeed, by replacing $\widetilde{l}_1$ with $l^*$), $J^{d,\infty}<J^{d,N}$ can be obtained for any finite $N$.
+Since the bin-lengths at the equilibria with finitely many bins are greater than $l^*$ by Theorem~\ref{thm:expExistence}, and due to a similar reasoning in \eqref{eq:expInformativeIneq} (indeed, by replacing $\widetilde{l}_1$ with $l^*$), $J^{d,\infty}<J^{d,N}$ can be obtained for any finite $N$.
 Actually, $J^{d,N}$ is a monotonically decreasing sequence with limit $\lim_{N\to\infty} J^{d,N} = J^{d,\infty}$.
 Thus, the lowest equilibrium cost is achieved with infinitely many bins.